laratoolbox/database-viewer/README.md

 A laravel package that adds commands for getting table / column info into artisan cli.

+## Before install

+* This package works on mysql only.

 ## Installation

 You can install the package via composer: